Flunzmas/gym-autokey/README.md

 # Testing/Evaluation

 In order to evaluate a trained tactic selection model, the given fork of KeY includes an _AIServerMacro_ that promts KeY to query for the next tactic to apply instead of using its own auto mode.
-By starting a dedicated tactic server that accepts messages containing goal ASTs and that responds with a tactic command, you provide KeY with the tactics that lead it to a proof for given PO!
+By starting a dedicated _TacticServer_ (defined in `tactic_server.py`) that accepts messages containing goal ASTs and that responds with a tactic command, you provide KeY with the tactics that lead it to a proof for given PO.

+The _TacticSelector_ defined in `tactic_selector.py` provides a class wrapper including the function `predict()`.
+This function is called by the _TacticServer_ and is given an observation, by default returning a random tactic.
+However, by inputting your code for accessing your model you can use the model to return predictions to KeY.

+1. Edit `tactic_selector.py` and fill in the TODO-ed sections to use your learned model for the predictions.
+If you want to use a random selector, just leave the file as-is.

-1. Start the tactic server by executing `tactic_server.py`.
-It creates a _TacticSelector_ that loads your trained model and uses it to predict tactics given the forwarded goal ASTs (Communication between tactic server and KeY is realized using a socket connection on port 6767, see `gym-autokey/envs/config.py`).
+2. Start the tactic server by executing `tactic_server.py`.
+It creates the _TacticSelector_ that loads your trained model and uses it to predict tactics given the forwarded goal ASTs (Communication between tactic server and KeY is realized using a socket connection on port 6767, see `gym-autokey/envs/config.py`).

-2. Evaluate your model, optionally pitting it against KeY's built-in auto mode, by executing `evaluate.py <po_file>`.
-Replace `<po_file>` with the name of any of the PO files (see `data/po_files/name_explanation.md` for an explanation of what the different po files offer.)
+3. Evaluate your model, optionally pitting it against KeY's built-in auto mode, by executing `evaluate.py <po_file>`.
+Replace `<po_file>` with the name of any of the PO files (see `data/po_files/name_explanation.md` for an explanation of what the different po files offer).
+While a performance overview is printed to the terminal, the TacticSelector saves a tactic selection history as a .txt file to your log folder.